-Two 0.5 mL doses, administered IM or subcutaneously, given at a 1 to 2 month interval and a third dose given 6 to 12 months later.
+Two 0.5 mL doses, intramuscularly or subcutaneously, at a 1 to 2 month interval, and a third dose 6 to 12 months later

-If less than 3 months but more than 2 months are available before protection is needed, three doses should be given at least a month apart.
+-If less than 3 months but more than 2 months are available before protection is needed, give 3 doses at least 1 month apart

 Usual Pediatric Dose for Poliomyelitis Prophylaxis: